 The following provides a broad overview of US permanent residence and Tufts University's policies and procedures for sponsoring employees for permanent resident status.
 In contrast to non-immigrant visa classifications such as the F-1 student or H-1B temporary worker categories, US permanent residence provides individuals with the opportunity to reside in the US indefinitely and to accept employment generally at will.
 As such, permanent residence can be an important resource and tool for employers seeking to recruit and retain valued international employees.

 Persons who are granted permanent residence are often referred to as 'lawful permanent residents,' 'immigrants,' 'resident aliens' and 'green card holders.'
 There are multiple routes or pathways to permanent residence, and an individual may be eligible to pursue more than one option at the same time.
 Examples of different routes to permanent residence include family-based immigration, employment-based immigration, and the annual diversity lottery.

-University sponsorship is restricted to full-time employees hired to permanent (i.e., continuously renewed) teaching, research or other positions for which sponsorship is needed to meet critical staffing needs and recruitment priorities (see below).
-These restrictions are based in federal regulations which limit employer-sponsored options to full-time, permanent employees.
+University sponsorship is restricted to full-time employees hired to permanent (i.e., continuously renewed) teaching, research or other positions for which there are critical staffing needs and recruitment priorities (see below).
+These restrictions are based in federal regulations which limit employer-sponsored permanent residence options to full-time, permanent employees.

 The sponsoring department is responsible for identifying a department manager who will be responsible for coordinating the sponsorship process under the guidance of a University-approved immigration attorney and the International Center.

 The sponsoring school is required to have financial resources available to meet any legal and recruitment costs (including attorney fees, US government filing fees, and other related expenses) that Tufts, as the employer, is required to cover.

-Prior to offering permanent residence sponsorship to an individual employee, the interested department should arrange a consultation with an International Center staff member to discuss sponsorship procedures, estimated costs and timelines.
+Prior to offering permanent residence sponsorship to an individual employee, the interested department should arrange a consultation with an International Center contact (indicated below) to discuss sponsorship procedures, estimated costs and timelines.

 Andrew Shiotani, Director